Crowndev/crw-sweeper/README.md

 **Note** that Github artifacts download as dynamically created zip files.
 Unfortunately this **strips the execute permission bit from linux/OSX executables**.
-After unzipping the artifact you must manually restore the execute permission by
+After unzipping the artifact you must manually restore the execute permission by:

     ```chmod +x dist/CrownSweeper```
-- move or copy the executable to your preferred location
+- move or copy the executable to your preferred location.

 ## Operation
 Upon execution a window is displayed showing all the wallet addresses